woramone/Active-Directory-Project/README.md

 - If we have everything set correctly, we should see 2 hosts when we search on Splunk 192.168.100.22:8000 > Search & report > index="endpoint"

+ ### Installation and configuration of Active Directory Domain Services

 - Next, we are going to install and configure Active Directory on Windows Server 2022 then promote it to a domain controller
 - Follow along <a href="https://www.youtube.com/watch?v=1XeDht_B-bA">Here</a>
 - In my case I called Root domain name "projectad.local"